Going camping? Our rangers give us the low down

 - Thinking of bringing the pooch?
 Many parks don’t allow your furry friends so make sure you check before you plan your camping holiday!
 Our dog-friendly camping page is a great place to start.

-- Also, check and monitor the fire danger rating and plan accordingly.
+- Also, check the VicEmergency website and monitor the fire danger rating and and plan accordingly.

 Billy's tips for taking out what you bring in